IDS6145-18Spring/assignment-1-practice-designing-models-jwlord05/README.md

 ## **P**ortable **O**rganic **T**rouble-free **S**elf-watering System (**POTS**) Model
 Here [**we provide an overview**](code/POTS_system/README.md) of the **P**ortable **O**rganic **T**rouble-free **S**elf-watering System (**POTS**) Model and provide a source code template.

+From code to diagram.
+This is an intitial/simplified attempt to take the POTS code (given by instructor) and convert it back to a class diagram [**POTS Class Diagram**](code/POTS diagram.md)